geo-data/node-mapserv/README.md

 And issue your pull request or patch...

+### Documentation

+Doxygen based documentation is available for the C++ bindings:

+    make doc

 ## Bugs

 Please report bugs or issues using the
 [GitHub issue tracker](https://github.com/geo-data/node-mapserv).

-## Documentation

-Doxygen based documentation is available for the C++ bindings.
-See `doc/README.md` for details.

 ## Licence